-As a person in long-term recovery – and as an addiction treatment professional – I sometimes find myself getting burned out on recovery culture in the U.S. In the mental health field, burnout is understood as a kind of emotional, physical, and mental exhaustion that results from work overload or a lack of self-care.
+As a person in long-term recovery – and as an addiction treatment professional in New Hampshire – I sometimes find myself getting burned out on recovery culture in the U.S. In the mental health field, burnout is understood as a kind of emotional, physical, and mental exhaustion that results from work overload or a lack of self-care.
 Today, I’m not talking about that kind of burnout.
 Instead, I’m referring to the weariness that occurs as a result of watching people die preventable deaths.
 What do these deaths have to do with our recovery culture?
 Doesn’t recovery culture save lives?
 It depends on how you look at it.

 We’ve talked about how the recovery community itself can contribute to addiction stigma, as well as the ineffectiveness of widely embraced “prevention” models; but even with irrefutable science to back up the need for recovery culture reform, nothing changes.
 It would be a gross overgeneralization to say that everyone is resistant to change… but the majority rules.
 Other countries, i.e. Canada and Portugal, have implemented strategies that drastically lower death rates and we have yet to adopt any of their successful programs.

 For example, Insite, a medically supervised injection site for street drug users in Vancouver, Canada, has saved thousands of lives.
 Not only do safe injection sites keep drug users alive, they also provide a non-judgmental space in which people can build relationships with healthcare providers.
 These relationships may facilitate treatment or other positive outcomes.
 Vancouver Coastal Health states: “More than 3.6 million clients have injected illicit drugs under supervision by nurses at Insite since 2003.
 There have been 48,798 clinical treatment visits and 6,440 overdose interventions without any deaths”.

 The Elephant in the Room